payam-int/soltoonsandbox-containers/README.md

 ### Usage
 #### Initialization
-By default ResultStorage tries to find storage settings from environment variables (`RESULT_STORAGE`) if it cant it uses `System.out`.
+By default, `ResultStorage` tries to find storage settings from environment variables (`RESULT_STORAGE`) if it can't it uses `System.out`.

 #### PreDestruction
-Before you exit from program you have to call `ResultStorage.save()` to write result data on given `OutputStream`.
+Before you exit the program, you have to call `ResultStorage.save()` to write result data on the given `OutputStream`.

 #### Examples